seansfkelley/passprompt/README.md

 Duration string.
 How long must elapse between prompting for the same password twice.

 Format: `${x}d ${y}h ${z}m` representing `x` (d)ays, `y` (h)ours and `z` (m)inutes.
 All three clauses are optional.

+## security

+Passwords are never echoed to the terminal and are stored in the configuration file named above, hashed with Bcrypt and unique salts per-password.

+passprompt never communicates on the network.